textX/textX/README.rst

 textX
 =====

-Meta-language in `Arpeggio`_ inspired by `Xtext`_
+textX is a meta-language for building Domain-Specific Languages (DSLs) inspired by `Xtext`_.

-textX follows closely the syntax and semantics of Xtext but differs in some places and is implemented 100% in Python using Arpeggio parser.
+textX follows the syntax and semantics of Xtext but differs in some places and is implemented 100% in Python using `Arpeggio`_ parser.
 It is fully dynamic - no code generation at all!

 Installation
 ------------